 Gases and Chemical Compounds and the Odors of Death

-At the heart of the decomposition process, which results in the potential for odor to be associated with the remains of a deceased person, is chemistry.
+At the heart of the decomposition process, which results in the potential for the odor to be associated with the remains of a deceased person, is chemistry.
 When a person dies, the remains begin the process of releasing various gases as well as approximately 30 different chemical compounds.
 Some, but not all, of these gases and compounds possess recognizable and even highly unpleasant odors.

 The six most pervasive odors associated with a decomposing human body include: